 - Greg Wikler, Evolution of DR and DERs: History, Perspectives & Future Trends

-- Serj Berelson, Policy Overview and Practical Tools for Staying Informed
+- Clark McIsaac, Policy Overview and Practical Tools for Staying Informed

-Registration is now open, and a registration link can be found here.
-We encourage Council members to strongly consider sending staff who are newer to the efficiency and demand management space.
-It will be time well spent.
+We encourage Council members and our industry partners (regulators, utilities, CCAs, RENs, academics, and non-profits) to strongly consider sending staff who are newer to the efficiency and demand management space.
+It will be time well spent!